 National Suicide Prevention Month: A Resource Guide

 DISCLAIMER: The following post is not intended to act as medical advice.
-As always, please consult your doctor with any questions about mental health, depression, or suicidal ideation.
+As always, please consult your doctor with any questions about mental health, depression, suicidal ideation, or suicide prevention.

 If you are in an immediate crisis, please call The Suicide + Crisis Lifeline at 988 or go to your nearest emergency room.